highbyte/dotnet-6502/tools/vscode-extension/README.md

 You can also generate the build task and launch configuration separately:

 1. Right-click .asm file → **"Generate C64 Build Task (ca65)"** → Enter start address
-2. Right-click .prg file → **"Generate Launch Config for C64 emulator (DotNet6502)"** → Select the task
+2. Right-click .prg file → **"Generate Launch Config for C64 emulator from .prg binary"** → Select the task

 ### Example Configuration